-To appear as Chapter 10 in the book: Statistics for Empowerment and Social Engagement: teaching Civic Statistics for informed citizenship.
+To appear as Chapter 10 in the book: Statistics for Empowerment and Social Engagement: Teaching Civic Statistics to Develop Informed Citizens.
 (Chief Editor: Jim Ridgway).
-Forthcoming early 2022 from Springer.
+Forthcoming January 2023 from Springer.
+ISBN978-3-031-20747-1

 Civic Statistics and iNZight: Illustrations of Some Design Principles for Educational Software